OE4AMW/voicekeyer/README.md

     sudo usermod -a -G dialout $USER

 # Config-Options
-Set SWITCHTODIG to a value != 1 If you don not want to switch to mode DIG (for FT-857D).
+Set SWITCHTODIG to a value != 1 If you do not want to switch to mode DIG (for FT-857D).
+When using SWITCHTODIG, make sure that Menu 038 is configured to the intended mode (USER-U for USB, USER-L for LSB).